omcodedthis/Oubliette/README.md

 ## Interactivity in Oubliette
 This section explains the interactivity aspects of Oubliette in greater detail.
-The reasoning & the purposes of the classes created are explained in the files itself.
+The reasoning & the purposes of the members of every class are explained in the files itself.

 <details>
 <summary>View more information on the Title Screen.</summary>